pdurbin/a-better-porchfest/README.md

 [ ] - Band info

+[ ] - Filters

+* "I'm only interested in folk music", for example
+* "I'm only interested in music from 2pm-4pm", for example

 [ ] - Indicate genre by shape of marker

 * This may not be necessary if we use colors for genre